blurer/ip-tools/README.md

 * is_subnet.py - Is the host within a valid subnet?
 * give_ips.py - Give a subnet, this prints all IPv4 addresses (> /24)
+* revese.py - Give an IP address, prints a PTR record.

 ## is_subnet.py example:

 ```